albar965/littlenavmap-manual/en/MAPDISPLAY.md

 #### ![Set as Flight Plan Destination](../images/icons/airportroutestart.png "Set as Flight Plan Destination") Set as Flight Plan Destination {#set-as-flight-plan-destination}

-This is active if the click is at an airport.
+This menu item is active if the click is at an airport.
 It will either replace the flight plan destination or add the airport if the flight plan is empty.

 #### ![Add Position to Flight Plan](../images/icons/routeadd.png "Add Position to Flight Plan") Add Position to Flight Plan {#add-position-to-flight-plan}